The Return of the Fellowship of the Ring to the Two Towers: Cultural references

 The episode's title is a combination of those from the Lord of the Rings trilogy.

 Reception

 IGN rated the episode a 9/10, stating "There's also a lot of nice little jabs at the LOTR phenomenon, it's [sic] pretensions and over indulgence – both in terms of the movies and the books" and comment on how fun it is for the show to juggle the stories within one scene.

 Trey Parker has called the episode one of his favorite episodes of the series, as it follows a simple formula of "boys being boys."
 Matt Stone also referenced it as a "quintessential" episode, remarking, "If we could make every South Park episode this good, we’d be totally psyched."
 The episode was included on a 2006 compilation DVD, South Park: The Hits.
 In the commentary, Trey Parker remarks that the episode is "Just a perfect example, to us, about how much fun the show can be when it's just kids being kids."

+This episode was used as a basis for the 2014 video game South Park: The Stick of Truth, where the characters once again resume their medieval fantasy roleplaying and wear their outfits from this episode.